Matthaei Botanical Gardens

 We offer amazing opportunities for classroom groups to visit Matthaei in person or virtually.
 Both kinds of field trips are easy to schedule, interactive, and fun.
 Click here or on the image above to learn more.

 Matthaei Botanical Gardens is hosting free guided nature walks on select Wednesdays and Sundays.
-These walks are FREE, no registration required.
-WEDNESDAY WALKS Wednesday Nature Wonder Walks are held (almost) every Wednesday, 5:30-6:30 pm. through mid-December.
-We...
+These walks are FREE, no registration is required.
+Matthaei Botanical Gardens' Winter Walks are held most Wednesdays and Sundays through April.
+These free, guided walks...